rmitchellscott/xovi-qmd-extensions/README.md

 Auto-hides zoom indicator after 4 seconds (like the scrollbars).

 ### notebookToc.qmd ###
-Adds the ability to add, delete, and edit ToC entries in notebooks.
+Adds the ability to add, delete, and edit Table of Contents entries in notebooks.
+On-disk, ToC data is stored inside the UUID directory for the notebook in a toc.json file.
+This should sync between devices, though the change detection to trigger the sync doesn't take ToC into account.
+Flipping notebook pages or changing page content is required to trigger a sync on notebook closure.

 <table>
   <tr>